snozing/csci202/README.md

 # csci202
 This is the location where all of Parker Grady's CSCI202 assignments will be stored and hosted.

-To view webpage as rendered HTML, you can use this handy tool.
+To view webpage as rendered HTML without forking, you can use this handy tool.
 Simply prepend any github link with this:

     http://htmlpreview.github.io/?